Government ‘has very small window to avert resident doctors’ strike’

 A five-day walkout is scheduled to start next week and could cause significant upheaval to the NHS in England.

-There is a “very small window of opportunity” for the Government and resident doctors to reach an agreement to avert strike action, the Resident Doctors Committee (RDC) has said.

-Co-chairs of the RDC – part of the British Medical Association (BMA) – said they had an “open and frank” conversation with the Health Secretary on Thursday afternoon, but no resolution was reached.
+Co-chairs of the RDC – part of the British Medical Association (BMA) – said they had an “open and frank” conversation with Streeting on Thursday afternoon, but no resolution was reached.

-After the meeting Wes Streeting reiterated that “we cannot move on pay after a 28.9% pay rise” but the Government is looking at ways to improve resident doctors’ working lives.
+After the meeting, Streeting reiterated that “we cannot move on pay after a 28.9 per cent pay rise” but the government is looking at ways to improve resident doctors’ working lives.

 RDC co-chairs said working conditions are being considered but a pay deal is “probably the simplest solution”.